Yucca elephantipes [YUK-uh, Ell-uh-fan-TY-peez] belongs to the family of Asparagaceae and is a native to Mexico.

 Size & Growth

-This is a narrow plant, which grows up to 20” inches, but it also has the ability to reach 15’ feet if grown for many years.
+This is a narrow plant, which grows up to 20” inches, but it also can reach 15’ feet if grown for many years.

 Young plants are stemless rosettes of long, sword-shaped green leaves with pointed tips but aren’t overly sharp.